Here’s How to Start a Venue Rental Business (2024)

 Also, check out our event budget template to save time and money!

-Part of knowing how to start a rental venue business is knowing how to stay legal.
-The chances are good that you’ll need several local permits and licenses.
+Part of starting a rental venue business is knowing how to stay in compliance with local ordinances and laws.
+There’s a high likelihood that you’ll need several permits and licenses specific to your city, county, and state.

-If you’re going to sell alcohol on the premises, you’ll need a liquor license.
+For example, if you’re going to sell alcohol on the premises, you’ll need a liquor license.
 And you’ll need a fire inspector to come and confirm that exits are properly marked, and everything’s up to code.
-Know your local laws when it comes to COVID-19 compliance, if applicable.

 Dig into your city’s regulations for venues of your type, and make sure all of your ducks are in a row before you open your doors.